 What is Food Safe Epoxy?

 Almost all resins are food safe after complete curing.
 However, with some synthetic resin mixtures, it can take several weeks until complete curing.
-Epoxy resins can generally be certified for use as containers for foodstuffs.
+Epoxy resins can be certified for use as containers for foodstuffs.
 However, most manufacturers refrain from doing so, as this is associated with high costs.
+If you would like to know more about this topic, check out our food safe resin guide.

 What does Term Resin mean?